Version 2 - April 2016

 - a member in good standing of the Chambre des notaires du Québec; or

-- an immigration consultant who is a member in good standing of the Immigration Consultants of Canada Regulatory Council.
+- an immigration consultant who is a member in good standing of the College of Immigration and Citizenship Consultants.

 If your counsel is not charging a fee or receiving other payment, that person can be anyone, including a representative of a non-governmental organization, a friend, a relative or a community member you trust.
 In this case, you must complete the form called "Notice of Representation Without a Fee or Other Consideration," which you can find in your Respondent's Kit.
 You must provide a copy of the form to the Minister, and then provide the original to the RAD as soon as possible.